open-cloud/xos/xos/configurations/cord/README-VTN.md

 Additional compute node stuff:

-Br-flat-lan-1 needs to be deleted, since VTN will be attaching br-int directly to the eth device that br-flat-lan-1 was using.
-Additionally, we need to assign an IP address to br-int (sounds like Hyunsun is working on having VTN do that for us).
-Adding the route was not in Hyunsun's instructions, but I found I had to do it in order to get the compute nodes to talk to one another.
+I've been deleting any existing unused bridges.
+Not sure if it's necesary.

     ovs-vsctl del-br br-tun
     ovs-vsctl del-br br-flat-lan-1
-    ip addr add <addr-that-was-assinged-to-flat-lan-1> dev br-int
-    ip link set br-int up
-    ip route add <network-that-was-assigned-to-flat-lan-1>/24 dev br-int

 To get the management network working, we need to create management network template, slice, and network. configurations/cord/vtn.yaml will do this for you.
 Then add a connection to the management network for any slice that needs management connectivity.
-Note the subnet that gets assigned to the management network.
-Management-gateway-ip is the .1 address on the subnet.
-On the compute node:

-    ip addr add <management-gateway-ip>/24 dev br-int

-For development, I suggest using the bash configuration (remember to start the ONOS observer manually) so that there aren't a bunch of preexisting Neutron networks and nova instances to get in the way.

 Notes:
 * I've configured the OpenvSwitch switches to use port 6641 instead of port 6640.
 This is because the VTN app listens on 6640 itself, and since we're running it in docker 'host' networking mode now, it would conflict with an Openvswitch that was